 I’ve also shared a handful of content creation mind maps, where I start with a topic and then come up with as many ideas as possible for blog posts.
 This week I take another one of my own verticals from this site and share a mind map telling you what I might write about when it comes to that topic.

 This week’s mind map is for the vertical Resources for Writers.
 This is super useful to me and to anyone who wants to write about this topic.
 As I create this mind map, I can think about individual posts where I’ll review resources that I use as a writer, and which will hopefully be helpful for readers of this site.
 Here’s that mind map!

 Resources for Writers Mind Map

-I’d like to add more resources for writers, especially free ones.
-Not just things I’m connected with, but resources in general.
+Although I currently have a Resources for Writers page on this website, I’d like to offer more useful resources for writers.
+I’d especially like to suggest free resources that newbie writers can enjoy as they start to build up their business.
 By using the mind map above, I can start thinking about posts about this topic.